 It is not necessary to ask for further permissions both to the author or journal board.

 This is by the BOAI definition of Open Access.

 The European Journal of Islamic Finance utilizes the LOCKSS system to create a distributed archiving system among participating libraries.
 It permits those libraries to create permanent archives of the journal for purposes of preservation and restoration.
 More...

-The European Journal of Islamic Finance editorial team features articles on a wide range of business-related topics, such as business and management, finance, banking about the Islamic world.
-Proposals must offer original and substantive content based upon expert analysis, professional research or significant experience.
+The European Journal of Islamic Finance editorial team features articles on various business-related topics, such as business and management, finance, and banking about the Islamic world.
+Proposals must offer original and substantive content based on expert analysis, professional research or significant experience.

 The European Journal of Islamic Finance is an Open Access online journal published quarterly (every four months).

 Only pitches that follow our submission guidelines will be considered.

 Prospective contributors should forward a detailed along with a brief outline of proposed content, including a list of the articles being offered to our readership.
 Any relationship between the author and the subject organization must be disclosed.
-We look for practical applications supported by real-world examples and ideas that are clearly new, or at least clearly a new way of looking at something of interest to our audience.
-We also ask ourselves if potential contributors are authoritative and persuasive enough to provide our readers with an intellectual return on time invested.
+We look for practical applications supported by real-world examples and new ideas, or at least a new way of looking at something of interest to our audience.
+We also ask ourselves if potential contributors are authoritative and persuasive enough to give our readers an intellectual return on time invested.

-Feature articles are longer, generally 1,500 to 3,000 words.
-Nevertheless, draft contributions must be well-structured with introductions that are engaging and quickly get to the point.
-Graphs, tables and charts are acceptable, but only if they are required to advance an argument and provide separate high-resolution files that can be edited.
+Feature articles are longer, generally 4,000 to 8,000 words.
+Nevertheless, draft contributions must be well-structured with engaging introductions that quickly get to the point.
+Graphs, tables and charts are acceptable, but only if required to advance an argument and provide separate high-resolution files that can be edited.

 Thank you for your interest in our publication.
 All contributed content is greatly appreciated.